 When I was recruiting the new leaders for Trumpington I was contacted by four women who said exactly the same thing in as many words: ‘I love running myself, I’m interested in becoming a leader but I’m not sure I’m a good enough runner myself to become a leader.’
 My answer was the same to all of them, it does not matter how fast you can run, that’s not the point of our group, if you want to be ultra-competitive there are plenty of other athletics clubs you can join.
 In my opinion, to be a leader for our group all you need is a passion for running and a willingness to share that with others.
 The Trupington group has gone from strength to strength and we are now excited to be launching two new locations going into 2018 at the Cambridge Science Park and Ely.

 Living Sport for funding some of our first leaders

-Cambridge City Council and East Cambridgeshire District Council for their ongoing support to train up new leaders
+Cambridge City Council, South Cambridgeshire District Council, East Cambridgeshire District Council, Living Sport and Active Essex for their ongoing support to train up new leaders.

 Our runners who still turn up despite gail force winds, hail storms, heat waves and torrential rain - and are still smiling afterwards!